kw-service/klas-helper-userscript/README-EN.md

 * Improve uncomfortable aspects of viewing lecture planner (inserting a code, openning a new window, etc)
 * Auto-Calculate Major grade point average and Grade Point Average excluding Major semester by semester
-* Viewing previous semester score
+* Viewing previous semester scores
+* Remove 2 minutes cool-down time watching videos in a row
+* Be able to hide videos on the list which already has taken
+* Show lectures and assignments on main page that haven't been taken or submitted yet

 ### Authority required Functions